ahmediqbg/ahmediqbg.github.io/_posts/2020-06-15-CSSLP-notes.markdown

   - Auditing helps ensure conformance to regulations/standards

 - Typical project audit targets:
-  - Plans, procedures, contracts, reports, source code, and all deliberables
+  - Plans, procedures, contracts, reports, source code, and all deliverables

 Once an audit is completed, all collected evidence is compiled into an audit report which includes:
 - Initial conclusions